 Important: Redirect URL Format

-The redirect URL format is: https://vikunja.mydomain.com/auth/openid/<identifier>
+The redirect URL format is: https://vikunja.mydomain.com/auth/openid/<provider-id>

 Authelia #